$150 per day

 - Skills clinic or educational component (e.g. nutrition, pacing, climbing, descending etc)

-- Ride of 30-60 miles (short and long options are usually offered).
+- Ride with various mileage options (short and long options are usually offered).
 During the ride there is plenty of one on one coaching and we often regroup to do particular skills demonstrations and practice.
 A support car is always out on the road to assist you if necessary along with ride leaders and coaches.

 - After the ride we usually grab some lunch somewhere and eat it during an afternoon seminar (on e.g. bike mechanics, biking technique, training plans).